 Where there are conflicting medical opinions about what medical care should be provided to you, the Supreme Court of the United States has held that doubts as to entitlement to maintenance and cure benefits must be resolved in favor of the injured crewman.
 A reasonable request for curative treatment by a qualified treating doctor should never be denied.
 Unfortunately, some maritime employers and insurance companies are more concerned with saving on medical bills than getting you the medical care you need.
 In those cases where maintenance and cure benefits are willfully and wantonly withheld, a crewman may argue for an award of punitive damages.

-If you have questions about your right to maintenance and cure benefits, it costs nothing to call Beard for a free initial consultation, at 1-800- 621-1091.
-If you have suffered a serious disabling injury, Beard recommends you immediately retain a qualified maritime injury lawyer to protect your maritime rights and benefits.You Also Have Rights to Compensation Under the Jones Act
+If you have questions about your right to maintenance and cure benefits, it costs nothing to call Beard and his partners at Johnson Beard & Trueb PC for a free initial consultation, at 1-800- 621-1091.
+If you have suffered a serious disabling injury, they recommend that you immediately retain a qualified maritime injury lawyer to protect your maritime rights and benefits.You Also Have Rights to Compensation Under the Jones Act

 Maintenance and cure benefits relate only to medical expenses and a daily living allowance while recovering from your injuries.
 Maintenance and cure benefits do not compensate you for lost wage earning capacity, pain and suffering, future medical expenses, disfigurement, psychological injuries, or vocational retraining costs.
 Recovery for these type of damages are governed by the Jones Act and the unseaworthiness doctrine.
 Under these laws, you must prove negligence of the employer or a fellow crewman or a defective condition or procedure aboard ship before you can receive compensation.
 In serious injury accidents, an injured seaman or fisherman should always have an experienced maritime lawyer on his side to protect his rights to compensation.Are Your Rights to Maintenance and Cure Being Wrongfully Denied?

 Is your employer or insurance company representative recommending a second medical opinion about your treating doctor’s recommendation for surgery, therapy treatment, or the medical opinion that you are not fixed and stable?
-Beard recommends that in these circumstances the injured crewman consult with a Jones Act lawyer experienced in maintenance and cure claims before agreeing to the second medical opinion.
+Beard and his partners at Johnson Beard & Trueb PC recommend that in these circumstances the injured crewman consult with a Jones Act lawyer experienced in maintenance and cure claims before agreeing to the second medical opinion.
 Far too often the employer or its insurance carrier chooses biased doctors to do the examination for a second medical opinion.
 Their strategy for suggesting the second opinion may be to obtain evidence against you to limit the amount of compensation they have to pay in the future.

 In serious and complicated injury claims involving potentially large medical bills and large claims for personal injury compensation, the employer’s insurance company sometimes appoints a “nurse case manager” to manage your medical claim.
 Have you been assigned a nurse case manager to work on your injury claim?
 Is the nurse case manager attending medical appointments with you and/or consulting with your treating doctors without your being present?
 Under the maritime law, you don’t have to agree to a nurse case manager.
 Nurse case managers are working for the employer’s insurance company.
 The nurse case manager is not your friend, and she/he is employed to keep down the costs of your claim.
-Beard believes doctors should make independent decisions for their patients’ care.
+Beard and his partners Lanning Trueb and Douglas Johnson believe doctors should make independent decisions for their patients’ care.
 Your medical decision should be based upon discussions between you and your doctors uninfluenced by the insurance company and/or a nurse case manager.

 Don’t be fooled; you don’t have to sign a release of medical claims before returning to work.
 In many instances, the release you are asked to sign includes a release of future medical treatment and a full release of your injury claim under the Jones Act.
 Where an injured maritime worker has signed a release of his right to maintenance and cure, he may be denied his right to reopen his claim in the future.
 Don’t guess about the value of your claim; ask an experienced maritime lawyer like Beard for advice.The Right to Maintenance and Cure Has Few Exceptions